-The materials created by Marcela Chiorescu and Rachel Epstein of Georgia College for Affordable Learning Georgia Textbook Transformation Grant #449, “Improving Equity in Precalculus,” include the following:
+These materials were created by Marcela Chiorescu and Rachel Epstein for MATH 1113 with the support of the Affordable Learning Georgia Textbook Transformation Grant #449, “Improving Equity in Precalculus".

 Extra in-class activities